sagebei/cdl/README.md

 - Supported 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`.
 - etc.

-CDL supports all major operation systems, like Windows, Linux and MacOS.
+CDL supports all major operating systems, like Windows, Linux and MacOS.
 User can install it as a python module using the provided bash scripts.

 Directory structure: